JakeSchroder/JakeSchroder/README.md

 ## 🚀 About Me
 I'm a full stack developer...

-👩‍💻 I'm currently working on a personal portfolio website
+👩‍💻 I'm currently working on a certification program

 📫 Reach me at jake.schroder@gmail.com